Promo code SPRING2022 will be automatically applied at checkout!

 Several key organs play a role in glucose regulation.
 If you have a history of kidney, liver, or heart issues, this may disrupt glucose regulation and increase your risk of experiencing hypoglycemia.
 Let's break this down a little more:

-Kidneys: Your kidneys play a vital role in glucose homeostasis.
-They're responsible for a hose of processes including gluconeogenesis, glucose filtration, glucose reabsorption, and glucose uptake.
+• Kidneys: Your kidneys play a vital role in glucose homeostasis.
+They're responsible for a host of processes, including gluconeogenesis, glucose filtration, glucose reabsorption, and glucose uptake.
 Some studies have found that the kidneys are responsible for about 20% of glucose production via gluconeogenesis.

-Heart: We don't always think of the heart as a glucose regulator, but the circulatory system plays a significant role in blood glucose regulation.
-Hormones such as glucagon are carried via blood, which then signals other organs to regulate blood glucose.
+• Heart: We don't always think of the heart as a glucose regulator, but the circulatory system plays a significant role in glucose regulation.
+Hormones such as glucagon are carried via the blood, which then signals other organs to regulate glucose.
 If there is any damage to the circulatory system, it can negatively impact your health.

 Eating Disorders and Diet